Samsung/Universum/doc/configuring.rst

 Also, some console applications, such as ``make`` and ``ant``, support setting working directory using special argument.
 Some other applications lack this support.

-That is why it is sometimes necessary, and sometimes just convenient to launch the configuration `command` in a directory other then project root.
+That is why it is sometimes necessary, and sometimes just convenient to launch the stated `command` in a directory other then project root.
 This can be easily done using `directory` keyword:

 .. testcode::